Borghild M.Dahl Lodge #54

 Meeting Details

-7:00 pm.
+When: Second Monday of each month at 7:00 pm.
 Time varies in December, January, & February.

-Where: Our Savior's Lutheran Church (Friendship Room) 909 W. 33rd St., Sioux Falls, SD 57105
+Where: Our Savior's Lutheran Church (Friendship Room) 909 W.33rd St., Sioux Falls, SD 57105

-Contact Us: Click on this link to contact us!
+Contact Us: Click on this link to contact us

 Lodge Highlights